 If you were known to reply promptly to inquiries on social media, endeavour to continue doing so.

 This virus has caused so much uncertainty that extremely delayed replies or none at all may force customers to think you have closed shop like some businesses.
-And if that’s the case, the honorable thing to do would be to inform customers and let them know how you want to continue serving them during this period.
+And if that’s the case, the honourable thing to do would be to inform customers and let them know how you want to continue serving them during this period.

 There’s such a thing as “posting too much” on social media.
 Before this pandemic, these were the recommended posting frequency on different social platforms: